-Our financial results for the first half of fiscal 2021 were not significantly impacted by COVID-19.
-However, while our revenue can be relatively predictable as a result of our subscription-based business model, the severity and duration of the pandemic and its impact on our operations remains uncertain and may not be fully reflected in our results of operations and overall financial performance until future periods.
-For example, between March and July 2020, we saw our customer churn rate increase slightly from pre-COVID-19 levels and experienced some delays in installation services, which we believe was primarily attributable to the impact of the COVID-19 pandemic.
+In the first half of fiscal 2021, we saw our customer churn rate increase from pre-pandemic levels and experienced some delays in installation services, which we believe was primarily attributable to the impact of the COVID-19 pandemic.
+During our recent third quarter, we have started to see some stabilization in our churn rate.
+While our revenue can be relatively predictable as a result of our subscription-based business model, the severity and duration of the pandemic and its impact on our operations remains uncertain and may not be fully reflected in our results of operations and overall financial performance until future periods.